jhogsett/VFIformer-WebUI/tips/resynthesize_video.md

+**Resynthesize Video** Use _Frame Interpolation_ to a full set of replacement frames for a movie

+## Uses

-- _Resynthesize Video_ creates a set of replacement frames for a video by interpolating new ones between all existing frames
+- Create a set of replacement frames for use in movie restoration
-    - The replacement frames can be be used with _Video Blender_ to replace a video's damaged frames with clean substitutes
+- _Video Blender_ can be used to selectively replace frames from a restoration set

-- How it works
-    - For each new frame, the two adjacent original frames are used to interpolate a new _replacement frame_ using VFIformer
-    - Example:
-        - create a new frame #1 by interpolating a _between frame_ using original frames #0 and #2
-        - then create a new frame #2 using original frames #1 and #3
-        - and so on for all frames in the original video
+## How It Works
+1. Set _Input Path_ to a path on this server to the PNG files to be resynthesized
+1. Set _Output Path_ to a directory for the resynthesized PNG files
+    - Output Path can be left blank to use the default folder
+    - The default folder is set by the `config.directories.output_resynthesis` setting
+1. Click _Resynthesize Video_
+1. _Frame Interpolation_ is done using frames adjacent to each frame to interpolate replacements
+    - The first and last frame cannot be replaced
-    - When done, there will be a complete set of synthesized replacement frames, matching the ones from the original video
+1. When complete, there will be a new set of frames in the output path

+## How To Use Replacement Frames
+1. Replacement frames can be used with _Video Blender_ to restore a movie
-        - The _first_ and _last_ original frames cannot be resynthesized
+    1. The original and restoration frames are provided

+## Important
-        - When using _Video Blender_ ensure frame #0 from the original video PNG filesis is not present
+- When using a restoration frame set with _Video Blender_ it's important to remove frame #0 from the original set of frames
-- How to use the replacement frames
+    - It's not possible to create a replacement for the first and last frames of the original video
-    - _Video Blender_ can be used to manually step through a video and replace frames one at a time from a restoration set
+    - To keep the sets of PNG files synchronized while restoring a film, make sure original frame #0 is not present

-- Why this works
+## Why this works
 - A video may have a single damaged frame between two clean ones
 - Examples: a bad splice, a video glitch, a double-exposed frame due to frame rate mismatch, etc.
 - VFIformer excels at detecting motion in all parts of a scene, and will very accurately create a new clean replacement frame

-- Sometimes it doesn't work
+## Sometimes it doesn't work
-    - Replacement frames cannot be resynthesized when there are not two CLEAN adjacent original frames
+- Replacement frames cannot be resynthesized without two CLEAN adjacent original frames
     - _Frame Restoration_ can be used to recover an arbitrary number of adjacent damaged frames
 - Transitions between scenes will not produce usable resynthesized frames